-98. Audit Scotland sets an expected audit fee that assumes the body has sound governance arrangements in place, has been operating effectively throughout the year, prepares comprehensive and accurate draft accounts and meets the agreed timetable for audit.
-The expected fee is reviewed by Audit Scotland each year and adjusted if necessary based
+95. Audit Scotland sets an expected audit fee that assumes the body has sound governance arrangements in place, has been operating effectively throughout the year, prepares comprehensive and accurate draft accounts and meets the agreed timetable for audit.
+The expected fee

-- on auditors' experience, new requirements, or significant changes to the audited body. - 99.
+- is reviewed by Audit Scotland each year and adjusted if necessary based on auditors' experience, new requirements, or significant changes to the audited body. - 96.
 As auditors we negotiate a fee with the audited body during the planning process.
-The fee may be varied above the expected fee level by up to 20% to reflect the circumstances and local risks within the body. - 100.
-For 2020/21 we propose setting the audit fee at 9.5% (£1,500) above the expected fee level.
-This reflects the level of work we consider is required in response to the key audit risks identified, particularly the additional work required to conclude on key accounting estimates and reflect on the impact of COVID-19 on the College's operating and control environment.
-In 2019/20, the fee was set at 5.5% above the expected fee level.
+The fee may be varied above the expected fee level by up to 20% to reflect the circumstances and local risks within the body. - 97.
+For 2021/22 we propose setting the audit fee to reflect the level of work we consider is required in response to the key audit risks identified, particularly the additional work required to conclude on key accounting estimates, taking account of prior years' experiences, and to reflect the increased cost base of delivering external audits.
+Our fee approach is consistent overall with prior periods.

-2020/21 2019/20
+2021/22 2020/21

-Auditor remuneration £15,680 £14,610
+Auditor remuneration £16,465 £15,680

-Pooled costs £920 £790
+Pooled costs £810 £920

-Contribution to Audit Scotland costs £600 £750
+Contribution to Audit Scotland costs £720 £600

-Total fee £17,200 £16,150
+Total fee £17,995 £17,200

-101. We will take account of the risk exposure of the College and the management assurances in place.
+98. We will take account of the risk exposure of the College and the management assurances in place.
 We assume receipt of the draft working papers at the outset of our onsite final audit visit.
 If the draft accounts and papers are late, or agreed management assurances are unavailable, we reserve the right to charge an additional fee for additional audit work.
 An additional fee will be required in relation to any other significant exercises not within our planned audit activity.